mvallet91/JELAI/README.md

 ## FAQ:
 - Where can I edit the system prompt for the assistant?
     - The main system prompt for the Tutor Agent (Juno) can be edited in the **jupyterhub-docker/middleware/inputs/ta-system-prompt.txt** file.
 See the *Pedagogical Configuration* section for other related files.
-You can also use the Admin Dashboard at `http://localhost:8006` for a user-friendly interface to manage prompts and configuration.
+You can also use the Learn Dashboard for a user-friendly interface to manage prompts and configuration.
 - Can I add notebooks or materials so they are available to all users?
     - Yes, you can add course materials to the **working-directory** in the user-notebook image, using the Dockerfile.
-Alternatively, use the Admin Dashboard's learning materials management feature to upload files through the web interface.
+Alternatively, use the Learn Dashboard's learning materials management feature to upload files through the web interface.
 - How can I monitor student progress and engagement?
-    - Use the Admin Dashboard at `http://localhost:8006` to view real-time analytics including student message counts, interaction patterns, and individual activity details.
+    - Use the Learn Dashboard to view real-time analytics including student message counts, interaction patterns, and individual activity details.
 - What if I can't run Ollama locally?
     - You can use a third-party service that provides a REST API for the chatbot server to interact with.
 The system is designed to work with a self-hosted server, but other services can be used.